dvklopfenstein/PrincetonAlgorithms/README.md

 by Kevin Wayne, Robert Sedgewick
 --------------------------------

-Implemented in Python 2.7.x by D Klopfenstein is selected code from:
+Implemented in Python 2.7.x by D Klopfenstein is selected code with added comments from their coursera class from:

   * http://algs4.cs.princeton.edu/code/